1j01/guitar/README.md

 Uses [tuna][] audio effects library.
 The guitar synthesis algorithm is from [guitar-synth](https://github.com/getinstinct/guitar-synth).

-The tablature parser is available as separately as a module [here][tablature-parser].
+The tablature parser created for the app is available separately as a module [here][tablature-parser].

 ## TODO